Twenty years of weirdness.

-Green Alley will be an exhibition of hemp and cannabis culture also on Tehama Street, near 1st Street.
+Green Alley will be an exhibition of hemp and cannabis culture on Second Street, between Howard and Folsom.
 Green Alley will feature select exhibitors, the Canna Education Center with a wide range of activities, educational opportunities, and visionary presentations.
-Plus downtempo music by Six Degrees Records.
 Green Alley is open to all How Weird Street Faire participants.
 There will be information and networking, but no sales of cannabis at the faire.

 The How Weird Street Faire features some of the top stage producers, DJs, and sound systems on the planet.
 Many different genres of electronic music are represented on the various stages, creating a very diverse music festival.
 How Weird is an annual reunion of the tribes for electronic music dancers of all sorts, united in their love of dance.